Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Conclusion

-This paper presented a method, namely DeepSimulator, to learn BPS models from event logs using a combination of process mining and DL techniques.
-The design of this method is driven by the observation that traditional methods for discovering BPS models from event logs via process mining (a.k.a.\ Data-Driven Simulation or DDS methods) do not capture delays between activities caused by factors other than resource contention within the simulated process, such as fatigue effects, batching effects, and inter-process dependencies.
-In contrast, DL techniques are able to learn complex temporal patterns present in event logs.
-In line with this observation, the proposed method discovers a stochastic process model from an event log using automated process discovery and trace alignment techniques, and it then uses deep learning models to add timestamps to the traces produced by the stochastic model.
-The method is designed in such a way that the stochastic process model can be later modified (e.g.\ activities may be added or removed), thus enabling some forms of what-if analysis.
+This paper presented a method, namely DeepSimulator, to learn BPS models from event logs based on process mining and DL techniques.
+The design of DeepSimulator draws upon the observation that DDS methods (based on process mining) do not capture delays between activities caused by factors other than resource contention (e.g.\ fatigue, batching, inter-process dependencies).
+In contrast, DL techniques can learn temporal patterns without assuming these patterns stem only from resource contention.
+Accordingly, DeepSimulator discovers a stochastic process model from a log using process mining, and then uses a DL model to add timestamps to the events produced by the stochastic model.
+The stochastic model can be modified (activities may be added/removed, branching probabilities may be altered), thus enabling some forms of what-if analysis.

-The paper reported on an empirical comparison of the proposed method against an existing DDS method and two DL methods.
-The evaluation shows that the DeepSimulator method outperforms the DDS method and it achieves an accuracy comparable to the best-performing DL method, while retaining the what-if analysis capabilities of DDS methods.
+\enlargethispage{\baselineskip} The paper reported on an empirical comparison of the proposed technique with respect to: (i) its ability to replicate the observed as-is behavior; and (ii) its ability to estimate the impact of changes (what-if settings).
+The evaluation in the ``as-is'' setting shows that the DeepSimulator method outperforms the baselines (one DDS and two DL methods).
+The evaluation in the what-if analysis setting shows that DeepSimulator can better estimate the impact of changes in the arrival rate of new cases (the demand) in settings where such changes have been previously observed in the data.
+However, the accuracy of DeepSimulator degraded when evaluated in a previously unobserved scenario, specifically a scenario where a completely new task is added to the process.
+We foresee that this drawback could be at least partially addressed by adapting more sophisticated embedding techniques, such as word2vec or transformer models.

-The proposed approach generates event logs consisting of timestamped activity sequences.
-A direction for future work is to extend the proposed approach in order to associate a resource to each activity.
-To this end, we need to train DL models that capture the associations between resources and activities observed in the log as well as the relationships between resource occupancy and waiting times.
-This extension should be done in such a way that the resulting model can be used for what-if analysis, which means that the DL model needs to take into account the fact that higher resource occupancy leads to higher waiting times.
+Another avenue for future work is to extend the approach to generate events with a ``resource'' attribute.
+A related avenue is to extend the approach to support a broader range of changes, such as adding or removing resources.
+Yet another avenue is to validate the proposed method via case studies, to complement the post-mortem evaluation reported in this paper.